- War Communism took place during the Russian Civil War.

-- Extreme centralisation was widely practiced.
+- Extreme centralisation was widely practised.
 The economic life of the area controlled by the Bolsheviks was put into the hands of just a few organisations with the Supreme Economic Council being the most significant one.
-This organisation had the right to confiscate and requisition property.
-They specialised in the management of industries.
+This organisation had the right to confiscate and requisition property and they specialised in the management of industries.

 Over 40 heads of departments, known as glavki, were set up to accomplish this.
 A single department could be responsible for thousands of factories.
 More often than not, this led to a very large level of inefficiency.
 The railways were supervised and controlled by the Transport Commissariat.
 The Commissariat of Agriculture controlled what the peasants did on their farms and with their produce.

 The state tried to become the sole distributor as well as the sole producer.
-The Commissariats took what they needed to meet demands of the government.
+The Commissariats took what they needed to meet the demands of the government.
 The people were divided into four categories: workers who performed hard, demanding labour, manual workers in harmful trades, workers in light tasks, which included housewives and professional people.
 Food was distributed in a ratio that would favour those who did the most work.
 Though the manual class was the favoured class, it still received little food.
-Many in the professional class simply starved.
-Much of the food consumed came from illegal sources.
+Much of the food consumed came from illegal sources and many in the professional class simply starved.

 On July 20th, 1918, the Bolsheviks decided that any excess food had to be surrendered to the state.
 This led to an increase in the supply of grain to the state.
 From 1917 to 1928, about three-quarters of a million tons was collected.
-In 1920 to 1921, this had risen to about 6 million tons.
-The policy of having to hand over surplus food, however, caused huge resentment in the countryside.
-Peasants who worked the hardest and believed in Vladimir Lenin’s promise that “all land to the people” (during the revolution, pre-November 1917) hadn’t realised that they would have to hand over extra food they produced from their land.
+In 1920 to 1921, this increased to about 6 million tons.
+The policy of having to hand over surplus food caused huge resentment in the countryside.
+Peasants who worked the hardest and believed in Vladimir Lenin’s promise that “all land to the people” (during the revolution, pre-November 1917) had not realised that they would have to hand over extra food they produced from their land.
 Even the extra could not meet demand.

 The main objective of War Communism was to eliminate money as a form of exchange.
 The Bolsheviks wanted to go over to a system of a natural economy in which all transactions were carried out in kind.
-Bartering would be swiftly introduced.
-The value of money had dropped massively and in 1921 inflation had significantly increased.
+Bartering was swiftly introduced.
+The value of money dropped massively and in 1921 inflation had significantly increased.
 Most taxes were abolished and, as a result, the government was not able to raise revenue.
-The only tax allowed was the ‘Extraordinary Revolutionary Tax’, and was an effort to ensure there was equality between the rich and poor.
+The only tax allowed was the ‘Extraordinary Revolutionary Tax’, which was an effort to ensure there was equality between the rich and poor.

-In the cities, private trade was illegal, but more people were engaged in this than at any other time in Russia’s history.
+Although private trade was illegal, in the cities more people were engaged in this than at any other time in Russia’s history.
 Large factories were rendered useless because of lack of fuel and skilled labour.
-In addition, in 1920, small factories were producing just 43% of their 1913 total.
-Large factories were producing 18% of their 1913 figure.
-Coal production was at 27% of its 1913 figure in 1920.
-There was no way that the workers would be effective unless they were given more food.
+In addition, in 1920, small factories were producing just 43% of their 1913 total and large factories were producing 18% of their 1913 figure.
+Coal production was at 27% of its 1913 figure in 1920 and there was no way that the workers would be effective unless they were given more food.
 By 1920, the average worker had a productivity rate that was 44% less than the 1913 figure.

-Even in the rare case when something of value could be produced, the ability to move it around Russia was limited.
-By the end of 1918, Russia’s rail system was in chaos.
+In the rare case when something of value could be produced, the ability to move it around Russia was limited because, by the end of 1918, Russia’s rail system was in chaos.
 In the countryside, most land was used for growing food.
-Crops such as flax and cotton were simply not grown in fear that the government would take them.
-Between 1913 and 1920, there was an 87% drop in the number of acres given to cotton production.
-Therefore, those factories producing cotton-related products shut down as they were starved of the most basic commodity they needed.
+Crops such as flax and cotton were simply not grown for fear that the government would take them.
+Between 1913 and 1920, there was an 87% drop in the number of acres given to cotton production, causing factories producing cotton-related products to shut down as they were starved of the most basic commodity they needed.